girafe-ai/msai-python/semester1/docs/course-instructions.md

 ## Homework

 Readable, understandable and enjoyable code comes from programmers who read, understand and get inspired by tons of someone else's code.
 Who inherits cool techniques and approaches.
-Besides, there are too many students to give high-quality reviews for everyone's homework every week.
+Besides, there are too many students for me to give high-quality reviews for everyone's homework every week.

 That's why we are using **1-to-5 technique:**